pwwang/biopipen/docs/DOCS.md

 #### args
 - `topn`: Top N pathways used to plot.
 Default: 10
-- - if `topn` < 1: use it as a p-value, otherwise use it as a number cutoff
 - `dbs`:  The databases to do enrichment against.
 Default: KEGG_2016
 - - A full list can be found here: http://amp.pharm.mssm.edu/Enrichr/#stats
 - - Multiple dbs separated by comma (,)